 Hello!
 My name is Emily and I make all my soap by hand from my cottage in Lincolnshire.
-I have been married to Andrew (my webmaster, financial adviser and soap tester!) for 30 years.
-Having both recently taken early retirement, we are able to indulge our passions for gardening and walking (when I'm not making soap, of course).
+I have been married to Andrew (my webmaster, helper and soap tester!) for 30 years.
+We moved to Lincolnshire from Kent when Andrew took early retirement and he now indulges his passions for gardening and walking.
+Sometimes I even find time to join him - when I'm not making soap!
 I also make my own moisturiser, which I plan to bring to market one day soon.
 Andrew brews his own beer, but he won't be selling any of that!

 I won't use palm oil, even though I could make more money if I did (see the section in Why Natural Soap? for more details).
 My goal is to make a worthwhile, ethical product that people will love and sell it at a fair price.
 I believe very strongly that commercial soaps, shower gels, shampoos etc. are bad for us - both environmentally and personally.
 Totally natural soap works - so why use anything else?

 Thank you so much for browsing my website - I do hope you'll give natural soap a try.

 My Soap And The Law

 By law, all soap recipes must comply with current cosmetic safety regulations and be certified by a qualified chemist before they can be sold to the public.
 Not everyone is aware of this.
 The same rules apply whether you sell hundreds of bars a year or half a dozen at the local school fete.
 All my soaps have been certified as safe by a qualified chemist, Scott Grainger of Cosmetic Safety Consultants Ltd. I am proud to be a member of the Guild of Craft Soap & Toiletry Makers - a peer support network which only accepts members who comply with current regulations.